prometheus/client_python/docs/content/exporting/http/asgi.md

 Such an application can be useful when integrating Prometheus metrics with ASGI apps.

-By default, the WSGI application will respect `Accept-Encoding:gzip` headers used by Prometheus and compress the response if such a header is present.
+By default, the ASGI application will respect `Accept-Encoding:gzip` headers used by Prometheus and compress the response if such a header is present.
 This behaviour can be disabled by passing `disable_compression=True` when creating the app, like this: